CluelessBiker/project1-la-lucha/README.md

 ## Deployment
 The repository was created on Github using the C.I. template.
 It was then pushed to Gitpod, where the initial layout was formed.
+With my

 ## Credits

 ### Content
-As my knowledge of implementation is limited at this phase, the initial set up was set loosely on the 'Love Running' walk-through project.
+As my knowledge of implementation is limited at this point in my learning, the initial set up & style was set loosely on the 'Love Running' walk-through project.
 From there, I took inspitaion for the design of the navigation bar, along with the display of the social links in the footer element.

 ### Media
 The hero image was taken from this site: